Uvira: Arab-Swahili slave trade

 Arab-Swahili traders relied heavily on local intermediaries, often Bavira or Babembe, to supply captives.
 Oral testimonies suggest that the Fuliiru and Vira occasionally participated indirectly by traveling to neighboring areas, such as Bushi, under the guise of seeking marriage arrangements, but in practice, they sought out women and children to be sold into slavery.
 Historian Jacques Depelchin highlighted that Uvira functioned as "dépôt and a transit point" for caravans traveling northward through Kabare Territory and along the Lowa River to Kirundu, situated on the Congo River south of Kisangani.
 To support this traffic, the Arab-Swahili established warehouses at Kalundu, Mulongwe, Lubuga, and Sange, where goods and captives obtained in the hinterland were stored.
 They did not raid the Uvira hinterland directly as they employed middlemen "on location" and sought alliances with mwamis.
 As historian Bishikwabo Chubaka observed, it seems unlikely that Arab-Swahili merchants ventured beyond Uvira before 1870, largely out of fear of the interior populations.
-Burton himself, in 1858, described Uvira as the northernmost limit of Arab-Swahili advance at that time.
-This impression was later corroborated by David Livingstone and Henry Morton Stanley in 1871, who confirmed that the northern Tanganyika littoral remained untouched by slave traders.
+Burton himself, in 1858, described Uvira as the northernmost limit of Arab-Swahili advance at that time, and this impression was later corroborated by David Livingstone and Henry Morton Stanley in 1871, who confirmed that the northern Tanganyika littoral remained untouched by slave traders.
 Thereafter, with the rise of Rumaliza, they extended their reach into Kivu.
 Historian J. Marissal dates this expansion from 1872, and especially after 1886.

 A 19th-century image showing an Arab-Swahili slave market, a typical scene in East and Central Africa during the height of the 19th-century slave trade.
 Slave raiders, often operating from bases in Ujiji, Unyanyembe, and Maniema, pushed deep into the Congo Basin, capturing men, women, and children to be sold along trade routes stretching to the Indian Ocean.